wxjiyc/Lenovo-M900q-M8600q-M700-M6600q-QHPW-AMT-Hackintosh/README.md

 ### BIOS Settings:

-* Flash the mod BIOS
+* Flash the mod BIOS or set DVMT to 128M

 ## Credits